Answers to Frequently Asked Questions About...

 What brands of emergency contraception are available in the United States?

-There are currently five brands of emergency contraceptive pills that may be available in the United States: ella, Plan B One-Step, Next Choice One Dose, Next Choice and Levonorgestrel Tablets.
+There are several brands of emergency contraceptive pills that may be available in the United States: ella, Plan B One-Step, Next Choice One Dose, My Way,and Levonorgestrel Tablets.
 You can also use many kinds of daily birth control pills to prevent pregnancy after sex.

 ella contains ulipristal acetate, and is sold by prescription only.
-Progestin-only pills, such as Plan B One-Step, Next Choice One Dose, Next Choice and Levonorgestrel Tablets, contain the hormone levonorgestrel, and are available over the counter for women and men aged 17 or older.
+Progestin-only pills, such as Plan B One-Step, Next Choice One Dose, My Way and Levonorgestrel Tablets, contain the hormone levonorgestrel.
+Plan B One-Step is available on the shelf in the family planning aisle, with no age restrictions.
+You should not be asked for ID to buy Plan B One-Step, and both men and women can purchase it.
 Your other options for emergency contraception include taking a different dose of your daily birth control pills (most of which contain both progestin and estrogen, so they are called “combined” pills) or having a health care provider insert an IUD within five days after your birth control failed, you had sex without using contraception, or you were made to have sex against your will.

 Don't take more than one kind of EC.
-The active ingredient in ella may counteract the effect of levonorgestrel, the active ingredient in Plan B One-Step and Next Choice.
+The active ingredient in ella may counteract the effect of levonorgestrel, the active ingredient in Plan B One-Step and Next Choice One Dose.
 All of the brands listed here may be effective when used within 120 hours after unprotected sex, but should be taken as soon as possible.

 There are different regulations on how to purchase the different emergency contraceptive pills available in the United States, so it can be a bit confusing.
 If you want to use ella, call the pharmacy first to be sure that it is in stock.